Grad Kelly Leather '11 Wins Fulbright Scholarship

 “Dr. McCloud has shared so much with me about his experiences in Albania.
 I am looking forward to sharing my experiences with him,” Leather said.
 “I’m blessed to have people like him who are just as excited about this opportunity as I am.”

-Leather, who graduated from Sacred Heart in May with dual majors in Political Science and Religious Studies, expects her experience in Albania to be just the beginning of a lifetime working with children.
+Leather, who graduated from Sacred Heart in May with dual majors in Political Science and Theology and Religious Studies, expects her experience in Albania to be just the beginning of a lifetime working with children.
 She credits Sacred Heart and its faculty and staff with preparing her for her year abroad.
 “It’s amazing how you change and grow in college.
 After four years there, you are so much more willing to take chances and try new things,” she said.
 “I can’t speak more highly of Sacred Heart.
 I wouldn’t be where I am without my experiences there.
 It’s so hard to move on, because I love it so much.
 Everyone there is so supportive of any dream you might have.
 The professors were always willing to help – whether you were applying for an internship or finishing a paper.
 It’s amazing to have an entire group of people who only want the best for you.”

 She said she is also grateful for the many opportunities for community service she found at college.
 “Those experiences opened up new worlds and opportunities to me, and it’s something I plan to continue throughout my life.